tigrannajaryan/govariant/README.md

 # Variant data type for Go.

+**WARNING: this is an experimental package and is not intended for production use.**

 Variant (also known as [tagged union](https://en.wikipedia.org/wiki/Tagged_union)) allows to store values of one of the following types:

 - int,